Tax Alert No. 39 -

 We can summarize by saying that in the special circumstances of the case in hand, it is not certain that the Tax Authority will appeal to the Supreme Court on the ruling.
 Even if an appeal were to be submitted, and so long as it has not been accepted – the harsh, restrictive approach that has been adopted by the Tax Authority regarding the provision of the zero-rated VAT benefit on a service that is provided to a foreign resident has been fractured and has become much more open.

-Specialist in international taxation
+Specialist in Israeli Taxation

 Subscribe to newsletters >